19hours/sg-statutes/Acts/Accountants Act.md

 (c) has been convicted of an offence by a court of law and sentenced to imprisonment for a term of not less than 12 months or to a fine of not less than $5,000.

-(2) On application made by any person, the Oversight Committee may make an order directing that, as from the date to be specified in the order, no public accountant shall in connection with his practice as such, or no accounting corporationor accounting firm shall in connection with its provision of public accountancy services, as the case may be, employ or remunerate any person, the subject of the application, who —
+(2) On application made by any person, the Oversight Committee may make an order directing that, as from the date to be specified in the order, no public accountant shall in connection with his practice as such, or no accounting corporation, accounting firm or accounting LLP shall in connection with its provision of public accountancy services, as the case may be, employ or remunerate any person, the subject of the application, who —

 (a) has been a party to any act or default of a public accountant in respect of which a complaint has been or might properly have been made against that public accountant under the provisions of this Act; or

 (b) has so conducted himself while employed by a public accountant that, had he himself been a public accountant, his conduct might have formed the subject of a complaint under the provisions of this Act against him.

-(3) Every application under subsection (2) shall be served upon the person in respect of whom it is made and upon his employer or previous employer if his employer or previous employer is a public accountant, an accounting corporationor accounting firm , not less than 10 days before the application is to be heard.
+(3) Every application under subsection (2) shall be served upon the person in respect of whom it is made and upon his employer or previous employer if his employer or previous employer is a public accountant, an accounting corporation, an accounting firm or an accounting LLP, not less than 10 days before the application is to be heard.

-(4) Every order made under subsection (2) shall be filed in a file kept for this purpose by the Registrar and such file may be inspected by any public accountant, accounting corporationor accounting firm without fee.
+(4) Every order made under subsection (2) shall be filed in a file kept for this purpose by the Registrar and such file may be inspected by any public accountant, accounting corporation, accounting firm or accounting LLP without fee.

-(5) Disciplinary proceedings may be taken against any public accountant, accounting corporationor accounting firm who or which contravenes subsection (1) or fails to comply with an order made under subsection (2).
+(5) Disciplinary proceedings may be taken against any public accountant, accounting corporation, accounting firm or accounting LLP who or which contravenes subsection (1) or fails to comply with an order made under subsection (2).

 [Accountants 2001 Ed., s.
 70]

 ### Offences committed by bodies corporate, etc.

-60\.—(1) Where an offence under this Act which has been committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, a director, manager, secretary or any similar officer of the body corporate, or any person who was purporting to act in any such capacity, he, as well as the body corporate, shall be guilty of that offence and shall be liable to be proceeded against and punished accordingly.
+60\.—(1) Where an offence under this Act which has been committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to any neglect on the part of, a director, partner, manager, secretary or any similar officer of the body corporate, or any person who was purporting to act in any such capacity, he, as well as the body corporate, shall be guilty of that offence and shall be liable to be proceeded against and punished accordingly.

 (2) Where the affairs of a body corporate are managed by its members, subsection (1) shall apply in relation to the acts and defaults of a member in connection with his functions of management as if he were a director of the body corporate.